skoona/skn_utils/README.md

-NOTE: Cannot be Marshalled/Serialized unless input params.merge({enable_serialization: true}) -- default is false Use GenericBean or PageControls if serialization is needed, it initializes with this value true.
+NOTE: Cannot be Marshalled/Serialized unless input params.merge({enable_serialization: true}) -- default is false Use GenericBean or PageControls if serialization is needed, they initialize with this value true.

 ## Installation
 ----------------